 Who needs data on a holiday anyway?
 Well maybe to share your stunning photos on Instagram and Facebook to make everyone at home jealous but even that can wait...

 Switch off for most of the day, as WiFi is not available all over the Island.
 The only free WiFi is upon arrival and departure in the airport terminal where you can access 15 minutes for free.
 Just enough time to post your arrival to family and social media accounts before you can forget about the outside world and really enjoy your stay.

 If you do need WiFi, you can purchase different data amounts from Bluesky and access this at one of the 300 hotspots across the Island.
 These seem to be available at all accommodation and restaurants dotted around Rarotonga.
 This is a massive growth of technology from just 20 hotspots in 2016 to 300 in 2019 so it’s getting more accessible.

 15. You'll experience scenery overdose.

 Everywhere you look, your eyes are in awe and met with the best scenery.
 The turquoise lagoon is something else, especially between the hours of 10am – 3pm when the sun is high in the sky.
 Palm trees lining the beaches and dotted around the island.
 Central mountains that rise up abruptly.
 Gorgeous sunrises and sunsets with so many colours that change within seconds.

-My favourite view is when you are in the lagoon looking back to shore: The turquoise lagoon backed by a thick row of coconut palms and lush green mountains above.
-The best tropical view you’ll ever see while floating in the water all day, you’ll think you’re in heaven.
+My favourite view is while in the lagoon, looking back to shore: The turquoise water backed by a thick row of coconut palms and lush green mountains above.
+The best tropical view you’ll ever see while floating in the water.
+You’ll think you’re in heaven.

 Comment below if you've found another quirky fact about Rarotonga.
-By sharing your experience, you may open up an opportunity for other travelers to experience.
+By sharing your experience, you may open up an opportunity for other travellers to experience.